sjaehn/BWidgets/BWidgets/README.md

 Each widget class Xxx has got at least four* different constructors (demonstrated on the example of `ComboBox`):
 * `Xxx ()` - The parameter free default constructor.
 It creates a default default-sized empty (or default content) widget.
+The widget urid is BUTILITIES_URID_UNKNOWN_URID and can't be changed anymore as the widget urid is immutable.
   ```
   ComboBox ();
   ```
 * `Xxx (urid, title)` - Creates a default default-sized empty (or default content) widget and defines its urid and title.
+Keep in mind: urid is immutable.
   ```
   ComboBox (0, "ComboBox");
   ```